-show user Displays information about all users or a particular user configured in the local user database on the switch.

-show user password-size Displays the minimum number of characters that are required for a user password.

-show user password-expiration Displays the expiration date for passwords configured for user accounts stored on the switch.

-show user password-policyshow user lockout-settingDisplays the global password settings configured for the switch.

-show end-user profile Displays information about end-user profiles.

-show and classification-rule Displays hexadecimal values for command domains/families.
+show user Displays information about all users or a particular user configured in the local user database on the switch. show user password-size Displays the minimum number of characters that are required for a user password. show user password-expiration Displays the expiration date for passwords configured for user accounts stored on the switch. show user password-policy Displays the global password settings configured for the switch. show user lockout-setting Displays the global user lockout settings configured for the switch. show end-user profile Displays information about end-user profiles. show aaa classification-rule Displays hexadecimal values for command domains/families.

-For more information about the resulting displays from these commands, see the OmniSwitch 6250/6450 CLI Reference Guide.
+For more information about the resulting displays from these commands, see the OmniSwitch 6250/6350/ 6450 CLI Reference Guide.
 An example of the output for the show user command is also given in "Quick Steps for Network Administrator User Accounts" on page 9-7.